Client Education Library

 • Radiation (if cancerous)

-Even when a lump is diagnosed as cancerous or malignant, your dog may have a great outcome, especially if treatment is initiated early and aggressively.
+Even when a lump is cancerous or malignant, your dog may have a great outcome, especially if you start treatment early and aggressively.

 The cost of treatment for lumps on dogs varies based on the diagnosis.
-However, treatment will always be more affordable if the lump is properly addressed and cared for earlier, while it is smaller and less likely to have caused secondary issues, like infection, that will also need to be treated.
+However, treatment will always be more affordable if you properly address and care for the lump early on, while it is smaller and less likely to have caused secondary issues, like infection, that will also require treatment.
 Since the type of treatment and associated costs can vary greatly, it’s wise to be financially prepared.
 Whether your dog requires surgery, chemotherapy, or medication, CareCredit gives you the flexibility to use your card for your pet’s treatments and procedures at locations in the CareCredit network.*

 *Subject to credit approval